 Constantine Ionides belonged to a wealthy merchant family.
 He made a fortune on the Stock Exchange.

-Ionides assembled a fine art collection that included around 90 paintings.
-His collection included portraits by Botticelli and Tintoretto, also Pre-Raphaelite works by Rossetti.
+His fine art collection of around 90 paintings included portraits by Botticelli and Tintoretto, also Pre-Raphaelite works by Rossetti.

-He was also an important collector of French 19th-century painters, such as Degas, Delacroix and Millet.
+Additionally, he was an important collector of French 19th-century painters, such as Degas, Delacroix and Millet.

-The Ionides collection provides a unique insight into progressive artistic taste in Victorian Britain.
-Paintings are double hung, the same as in his home, together with furniture and sculpture that belonged to him.
+Undoubtedly, the Ionides collection provides a unique insight into progressive artistic taste in Victorian Britain.
+Paintings are double hung, the same as in his home, together with furniture and sculpture that also belonged to him.

 PAINTINGS IN THE IONIDES COLLECTION